Globalisation and Global Health Governance: Power, Politics, and the Transnational Determinants of Health

 By the end of the module, students should be able to:

-- Describe global and regional governance structures, international agreements and understand the roles of key actors in development and health, both past and present
+- Describe global and regional governance structures and international agreements, the roles of key actors and the power inequalities that shape their influence in development and health, both past and present.

-- Provide an analytical account of the concept of globalization and its relevance to health and health inequalities, security and emergency preparedness
+- Apply the concept of globalisation to health and health inequalities, security, and emergency preparedness.

 Pre-requisites